220620NET/Game-Stonks-P2/P2-Proposal.md

 ## <b>Overview</b>

 Like Fantasy Football but players invest in cryptocurrencies with the richest player at the end winning the game.
+# We invite the rest of the class to play and the game ends at the end of the cohort
+- **We publish the app so they can follow their investments and make changes on their own devices at any time**
+- **Leaderboard, just to make players more competitive**

 Link to backend Repository: [GameStonksSnL-BackEnd](https://github.com/220620NET/Game-Stonks-P2) [GameStonks S&L Trello board](https://trello.com/b/Fqygxqny/gamestonks-snl)